rhyzor/isaac-rl/README.md

 ---

-## ❗ This projet now in development phase
+## ❗ This project is currently under development

 ---